DEV Community

 Now having the website is all fine and dandy but the fact that you have to manually remove and then upload a new HTML file every time you make changes is a pain.
 Thankfully we have our next step, and lesson, to help us out.
 CI/CD was a completely foreign concept to me and boy did github give me trouble when setting up my repository (if you see 3 practice repos, no you don't).
 Once I had spent a few hours fiddling with the command line and learning many new git commands I got my repository set up and setting up CI/CD was really the easiest part.
 I discussed with my new old friend google and it pretty quickly gave me a simple answer of using a github action.
 After some errors and figuring out how to fix those errors, yay for learning to troubleshoot, my github now updates the documents to my S3 bucket directly.

-Now I have a website, but it needs to have a bit more pizzaz (pizzaze? who knows) to show off some more skills.
-Lets add a viewer counter to the page!
+Now I have a website, but it needs to have a bit more pizzazz (pizzaze? who knows) to show off some more skills.
+Let's add a viewer counter to the page!
 At first I thought you could just add one within the index.html which, yes you can, but that doesn't really show any extra skills and it can easily just be reset.
 No, the better way is to create a Lambda function with an API which accesses a DynamoDB table that holds and updates your count.
 So... how exactly does one do that?
 Back to google we go!
 I knew I had to create a DynamoDB table so that part was easy enough, and a Lambda function of course, but once again my mortal enemy returned.
 CODING - python to be exact.
 Turns out it wasn't that hard to find some code similar to what I needed, change it up a bit and there we have it.
 A Lambda function which... didn't work at first.
 After a snack and a coffee, which is essential in cloud engineering I'm discovering, the issue was simple to figure out easy to fix (Needed to add permissions, I know you were just dying for the answer).
-I popped that function into my website with some added html and javascript and away it goes, counting like there's no tomorrow.
+I popped that function into my website with some added HTML and Javascript and away it goes, counting like there's no tomorrow.

 And that brings us to where we are now, checking off that last item off of creating a blog.
-I've never made one but I've gotta say it's pretty therapeutic.
+I've never made one, but I've gotta say it's pretty therapeutic.
 I guess I've done everything I need to do for my Cloud Resume Challenge...

 WAIT A MINUTE